 Day 7 and 8: Padua

 Next up is Padua, a laid-back university city full of historical sights.
-Here, you can explore a series of amazingly detailed 14th-century frescoes by Giotto and other medieval artists.
-Among these, you shouldn’t miss the unique Scrovegni Chapel and the Baptistery of the Cathedral.
+One of the most impressive sights in the city are the series of amazingly detailed 14th-century frescoes by Giotto and other medieval artists.
+Among these, our favourites were the unique Scrovegni Chapel and the Baptistery of the Cathedral.

-Apart from that, the city is home to the magnificent Basilica di Sant’Antonio, dedicated to the patron saint of Padua, one of the biggest squares in Europe and the oldest botanical garden in the world.
+Apart from that, the city is home to the super impressive Basilica di Sant’Antonio, which is dedicated to the patron saint of Padua, one of the biggest squares in Europe and the oldest botanical garden in the world.

 See also: The Best Things to Do in Padua, Italy – A Great One Day Itinerary